 The chart above shows the relative difference between a Base Plan (with salary and straight-line commissions) against more complex plans.
 It shows the predicted difference in revenue that the target company would achieve using the different plans.

-Note: The authors also compared the more complex plans against a variant of the Base Plan where they adjusted the rate of the Base Plan upward so that reps received the same total amount of comp as they would on the more complex plan.
+Note: The authors primarily compared more complex plans against a plan with Base Comission only.
+They also compared more complex plans against a variant of the Base Plan where they adjusted the rate of the Base Plan upward so that reps received the same total amount of comp as they would on the more complex plan.

 What this shows is that the more complex plans outperformed the simple, straight-line plans by a wide margin.